Subject-Team/SLib/README.md

 - expDecay()

 ## How To Use
-Install project, press F1 and search `SLib` or `SLibSetting` to see docs.
+Install project, press F1 and search `SLib` to see docs.

 ## Automation
 See [Automation wiki page](https://github.com/Subject-Team/SLib/wiki/Automation) for automation SLib.